-As at year end 2022, the Board of Directors of the Company consists of five members.
-Four out of the five directors are non-executive directors.
+As at year end 2023, the Board of Directors of the Company consists of four non-executive directors.
+Adham El-Muezzin resigned as Managing Director and member of the Board of Directors of Hannover ReTakaful B.S.C. (c) effective from 1 July 2023.
 Resumes of the directors are as follows: